 For package printers, providing value for brands that goes beyond traditional packaging manufacturing processes is quickly becoming an expectation.

-At the Digital Packaging Summit, attendees learned how digital print can be a source of success for small brands in a variety of market segments.
+At the Digital Packaging Summit, attendees learned how digital print can be a source of success for small brand owners in a variety of market segments.
 Lisa Sohanpal of Nom Noms World Food shared her perspectives on the power of packaging, and Ron Sasine, a retail packaging consultant, provided insight from his extensive experience in brand packaging.

 The playing field among digital print technologies may have leveled, but that doesn't mean misunderstandings don't still exist.
 A session on their advantages and trade-offs brought clarity to conferees at the Digital Packaging Summit.